Whats’ the best Borneo itinerary for first-time visitors?

 We had an hour’s delay on this flight and were spontaneously handed a discount voucher for a future flight.
 I still prefer to fly with the major carriers, but would consider Air Asia for another flight.

 If you rather don’t fly with Air Asia you can choose for Malaysia airlines.
-Malaysia airlines offers more than 10 flights a day.
+Malaysia Airlines offer more than 10 flights a day.

 The flight time from Kuala Lumpur to Borneo is around 1h40 minutes.